WNKY: As a Fox affiliate (1992–2001)

 On January 10, 1992, the station changed its call letters to WKNT, for "We're Kentucky News Television."
-The station's studios were relocated from the Smiths Grove transmission facility and tower to a facility on Campbell Lane shortly after the callsign change.
+The station's studios were relocated from the Smiths Grove transmission facility and tower to a facility on Campbell Lane shortly after the call sign change.
 On April 2 of that year, the station became the area's first Fox network affiliate with the then-new on-air branding as Fox 40; the rerun of The Simpsons episode "Saturdays of Thunder", which the series itself would later become a staple in the station's syndicated programming offerings, was the first network program to air on the station that evening.
 WKNT would then expand their broadcasting hours four days later.
 Shortly before the beginning of the station's Fox affiliation, Storer Communications reallocated the station to cable channel 7 on its lineup.
 Prior to the station's Fox affiliation, WXMT (which was WCAY-TV at the time of that station's Fox affiliation) and WZTV served as the region's de facto Fox affiliates; they served as significantly viewed stations for the market.
 WZTV was kept on most cable systems in the region into the 2000s and 2010s.
 In January 1993, WKNT installed a new antenna at its transmission tower.

-During its time as a Fox station in the 1990s, WKNT broadcast select Southeastern Conference football games via Jefferson Pilot Sports until 2002; the men's basketball games were shared with WBKO until that station became the area's sole outlet for JP Sports (later Lincoln Financial Sports, then Raycom Sports) SEC broadcasts.
-From September 1994 until January 1997, the station also aired the controversial ABC drama NYPD Blue for its second and third seasons, and the early half of the fourth season, due to WBKO's refusal to air that program; the first season of that program never aired on either station in the Bowling Green market as WKNT declined the initial offer for the program.
+During its time as a Fox station in the 1990s, WKNT broadcast select Southeastern Conference football games in syndication via Jefferson Pilot Sports until 2002; during the early 2000s, the men's basketball games were shared with WBKO until that station became the area's sole outlet for JP Sports (later Lincoln Financial Sports, then Raycom Sports) SEC broadcasts.
+From September 1994 until January 1997, the station also aired the controversial ABC drama NYPD Blue for its second and third seasons, and the early half of the program's fourth season, due to WBKO's refusal to air that program; the first season of that program never aired on either station in the Bowling Green market as WKNT declined the initial offer for the program.
 NYPD Blue moved to WBKO on February 4, 1997, after the new television content ratings system was introduced in January of that year.

 WKNT also aired programming from the Shop at Home Network every day (except Saturdays) from 1 to 5 a.m. until that network's closure in 2005.
 The station also aired UPN's Disney's One Too program block from 7 to 9 a.m. weekday mornings and from 5 to 7 a.m.
 Sunday mornings to cover the children's educational programming requirements.
 It was the only UPN programming that aired in the Bowling Green market aside from WBKO's broadcasts of the first season of Star Trek: Voyager in 1995; all other UPN programming was only receivable via WUXP-TV (now a MyNetworkTV affiliate) in Nashville, as the de facto UPN affiliate for Bowling Green.